How to Become a Caregiving Professional

 Managing the Challenges of Being a Caregiver

 In-home caregivers, especially those who have been providing long-term care, can be prone to burnout, as care recipients can be demanding and the work can be physically and emotionally draining.
 Older adults living with alzheimer’s disease or other forms of dementia or mental illness could strain the patience of even the most kind-hearted.
-A person with developmental disabilities, or one who needs end-of-life care could also be a challenge for any professional caregiver.
+A person with developmental disabilities, or one who needs end-of-life care could also be a challenge for any certified caregiver.

 What Are the Job Requirements?